ttrahan-beta-org/dv/README.md

 # Deploy Visualization
-Shows visually the services being deployed in real time to different environments using Shippable pipelines
+Shows visually the services being deployed in real time to different environments using Shippable pipelines.

 Works with [Box][1], a cron application.